Skip to main content

 Native Webcam Overlay

 Webcam recording is a first-class feature, not an afterthought.
-Enable it with one toggle and ScreenBuddy handles the compositing automatically.
+Enable it with one toggle and ScreenBuddy handles compositing automatically.

 Zoom Effects (1.25x–5x)